-Behind Alonso, there are seven drivers who’ve won from eight different grid slots.
+Behind Alonso and Verstappen, there are six drivers who’ve won from eight different grid slots.
 Impressively, David Coulthard took wins from eight different grid positions despite winning only 13 Grands Prix in his career.
 The other drivers to have won from eight different grid positions are all World Champions.
 Seven-time champions Lewis Hamilton and Michael Schumacher are among those to have won from eight positions, as are Kimi Raikkonen, Nelson Piquet and Niki Lauda.

 Which team has won from the most different grid slots?

 Having been in the sport almost since its inception, it’s no surprise that Ferrari are the team to have won from the most different grid slots in Formula 1.
-As of the start of the 2023 season, Ferrari have taken 242 wins.
+After Carlos Sainz’s victory in the 2023 Singapore Grand Prix, Ferrari have taken 243 wins.
 Those wins have come from 14 different grid slots.
 Ferrari drivers have won from all of the top 13 positions, while their furthest back win came at the 2000 German Grand Prix, when Rubens Barrichello won from 18th on the grid.

-McLaren are the only other team to have won from as many as ten different grid slots.
-They’ve taken victory from 13 different positions – including 22nd for John Watson at the 1983 United States Grand Prix West, which remains the record for the furthest back grid position from which an F1 race has ever been won.
+McLaren and Red Bull are the only other teams to have won from as many as ten different grid slots.
+McLaren have taken victory from 13 different positions – including 22nd for John Watson at the 1983 United States Grand Prix West, which remains the record for the furthest back grid position from which an F1 race has ever been won.